Kimcheolhui/SmartX-Mini/SmartX-Mini-2025 Collection/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10_Eng.md

 #### 2-2-1.
 (PI) Check Network Configuration

+Now, eject the SD card, insert it into the Pi, and power it on.
+The default login credentials are (ID: `pi`, Password: `1234`).

-Now, connect a keyboard, mouse, and monitor to the **Pi** to proceed with the setup.
+Next, connect a keyboard, mouse, and monitor to the **Pi** to proceed with the setup.

 First, verify that the network interface is configured correctly by entering the following command in the shell: